felixghosh/GTP/README.md

 # GTP
-Ghosh Transfer Protocol - a very light file server, inspired by FTP
+Ghosh Transfer Protocol (GTP), is a very light file server inspired by FTP.